 Evolutionary genetics and ecology

 GEE conducts research in genetics, genomics, ecology and evolution.
-We are interested in fungal, bacterial, insect, plant and bird ecology and evolution, in species interactions (in particular plant-parasite interactions) and in the evolutionary genomics of adaptation.
+We are interested in fungal, bacterial, insect, and plant ecology and evolution, in species interactions (in particular plant-parasite interactions) and in the evolutionary genomics of adaptation and speciation.

-We aim at understanding how species and populations adapt to their environment and we want to identify the underlying genes and processes.
-Our biological models include plant pathogenic fungi, domesticated fungi involved in making cheese and dry-cured meat, bacterial pathogens of humans (Mycobacterium tuberculosis), apple trees, Arabidopsis and its enemies, as well as birds and their associated microbes.
+We aim at understanding how species and populations adapt to their environment and we want to identify the underlying genes and evolutionary processes.
+Our biological models include plant pathogenic fungi (anther-smut Microbotryum fungi), domesticated fungi involved in making cheese and dry-cured meat (including Penicillium fungi), bacterial pathogens of humans (Mycobacterium tuberculosis), apple trees, Arabidopsis and its enemies, as well as sex chromosomes.

 Laboratoire Ecologie, Systématique et Evolution TEAM LEADER: Tatiana Giraud